whitslack/flakyflash/README.md

 	--bad-clusters=
 	--free-clusters=read,reread
 ```

+If run with the `--dry-run` option, Flakyflash does not perform any writes to the media.
+Any destructive actions specified in `--bad-clusters` or `--free-clusters` will be ignored with a warning.

 If run with the `--verbose` option, Flakyflash outputs a human-readable decoding of all standard [FAT][] or [exFAT][] file system superblock fields, including FAT32-specific fields (if applicable) and the fields of the File System Information sector (if present).